 Which cards offer more than just intro APR balance transfers?

-Also, consider the Bank of America® Cash Rewards credit card, which lets you secure 0 percent APR on purchases and balance transfers made within 60 days of account opening for a period of 12 billing cycles, followed by a variable APR of 13.99 percent to 23.99 percent.
+Also, consider the Bank of America® Customized Cash Rewards credit card, which lets you secure 0 percent intro APR on purchases and any balance transfers made within 60 days of account opening for a period of 15 billing cycles, followed by a variable APR of 13.99 percent to 23.99 percent.
+A balance transfer fee of 3% (minimum $10) applies.
 This card also comes with no annual fee, and you can earn 3 percent cash back in a category of your choosing (options include gas, online shopping, dining, travel, drugstores, or home improvement and furnishings), 2 percent back at grocery stores and wholesale clubs and 1 percent back on other purchases.
 Note that 3 percent and 2 percent bonus categories are offered on combined spending of $2,500 per quarter, after which you’ll earn 1 percent back.

-Better yet, this card offers a $200 cash bonus when you spend $1,000 on purchases within 90 days of account opening.
+Better yet, this card offers a $200 online cash rewards bonus when you spend $1,000 on purchases within 90 days of account opening.

 The bottom line